-In fact, curtains or doors typically used to open and close your pod are only here for privacy purpose and are not meant to be locked.
-So, while you won’t receive any card or room key, you might be given a key for a private locker for example.
-They will always provide you with a mean to secure your things like a locker or storage room where you can leave your belongings safely while you explore the city.
+Curtains or doors typically used to open and close your pod are only here for privacy purposes and are not meant to be locked.
+So, while you won’t receive any card or room key, you might be given a key for a private locker, for example.
+They will always provide a means to secure your things, like a coin locker or storage room where you can leave your belongings safe while exploring the city.

-If you wonder why pods cannot be locked, it is because capsule hotels are technically not considered as real hotels in Japan, thus not requiring a locking system.
+If you wonder why pods cannot be locked, it is because capsule hotels are technically not considered actual hotels in Japan, thus not requiring a locking system.
 By law, a capsule hotel is a ¨simple accommodation¨.
-The needed legal regulations to open a true inn or hotel are a hassle capsule hotel don’t need to deal with, which enable them to offer better prices.
+The needed legal regulations to open a proper inn or hotel are a hassle capsule hotels don’t need to deal with, enabling them to offer better prices.

 Showers and Bathrooms

-Obviously, there is neither shower nor toilet in the pods.
-In pod hotels, you will have to share public bath, toilet and laundry facilities with the other guests.
+There is neither shower nor toilet in the pods.
+In pod hotels, you will have to share a public bath, toilet, and laundry facilities with the other guests.
 Of course, male and female guests use separate areas.

-Most of the time, guests have the option between taking a shower using private stalls or washing in the traditional Japanese communal bath area.
-If you choose the bath, know that you have to wash before entering the water.
-Just go to one of the lined-up head showers, sit on a stool and wash yourself thoroughly.
-Amenities like towels, soap and shampoo will be provided on-site.
-Be careful when entering the water though; Japanese shared baths are usually very hot.
+Most of the time, guests can choose between taking a shower using private stalls or washing in the traditional Japanese communal bath area.
+If you choose the bath, know that you must wash before entering the water.
+Just go to one of the lined-up head showers, sit on a stool and wash thoroughly.
+Amenities like towels, soap, and shampoo will be provided on-site.
+Be careful when entering the water; Japanese shared baths are usually very hot.

-Furthermore, note that you will have to be naked to enjoy the bath since swimsuits are not allowed.
-If you feel embarrassed at the idea of taking a bath with other people, be sure to check ahead of time what kind of washing facilities the hotel has to offer.
+Furthermore, note that you must be naked to enjoy the bath since swimsuits are not allowed.
+If you feel embarrassed about taking a bath with other people, be sure to check ahead of time what kind of washing facilities the hotel has to offer.

-It is worth mentioning that capsules hotels have much more to offer than just common washing facilities.
+It is worth mentioning that capsule hotels have much more to offer than just common washing facilities.

-Generally speaking, you will have access to a number of other facilities such as drinks vending machines and coin laundry rooms.
+Generally speaking, you will access many other facilities such as drinks vending machines and coin laundry rooms.
 Moreover, most capsule hotels have areas where guests can relax and socialize.
-Some even include restaurants, lounges, communal kitchens and working spaces.
+Some even include restaurants, lounges, communal kitchens, and working spaces.

 Are There Capsule Hotels for Couples?

-The idea of a capsule hotel sounds rather fun, and it is indeed a fun experience.
+The idea of a capsule hotel sounds rather fun and is indeed a fun experience.
 However, it might not be what you think.
-To be honest, capsule hotels are not the most romantic place there is to spend a night as a couple.
+Capsule hotels are not the most romantic place to spend a night as a couple.
 Booking a capsule hotel for a family trip with children is not a good idea either.
-Actually, many of them don’t accept children to begin with.
+Many of them don’t accept children, to begin with.

-They are mainly designed for one thing: offer a place to sleep for one adult, usually for a single night.
+They are mainly designed for one thing: to offer a place to sleep for one adult, usually for a single night.
 This means you have only little privacy, especially when it comes to noise.
-As a matter of fact, pods are far from soundproof.
-You will be able to hear your neighbors and even their neighbors as well.
+Pods are far from soundproof.
+You will be able to hear your neighbors and even their neighbors.
 Not to mention the fact guests will come in and go out during the night.
 This is why many of those hotels provide you with earplugs.

-Moreover, know that being demure is part of the Japanese culture; hence the need to avoid public display of affection between couples.
-Clearly, intimacy in a pod is out of question.
+Moreover, know that being demure is part of the Japanese culture, hence the need to avoid public displays of affection between couples.
+Intimacy in a pod is out of the question.

-The majority of capsule hotels in Japan are men-only hotels, or female only capsule hotels, or offer floors reserved for either men or women.
-If you don’t mind sleeping in a different floor than your partner, one easy option is to stay in a mixed capsule hotel.
+Most capsule hotels in Japan are men-only or female-only capsule hotels or offer floors reserved for either men or women.
+If you don’t mind sleeping on a different floor than your partner, one easy option is to stay in a mixed capsule hotel.
 Although you won’t share the same pod, you will be able to meet in the common areas to enjoy time together.

-There are also mixed capsule hotels which give the possibility to at least sleep on the same floor as your partner and book two pods next to each other.
+Mixed capsule hotels allow you to at least sleep on the same floor as your partner and book two pods next to each other.
 One example is The Millennials, located in Shibuya and Kyoto.
 Although they are a bit more pricey, The Millennials offer very comfortable smart cabins with a bed reclining and even a storage space under the bed.
 A regular pod will cost you 5100 yen per guest (around $45).

-In the end, finding capsule hotels that offer one pod for two people in Japan seems to be an impossible feat.
+In the end, finding capsule hotels that offer one pod for two people in Japan seems impossible.

 Where To Find a Pod Hotel in Japan?

 Capsule hotels can be found in most major cities.
-Tokyo is home to the largest number of them, but there are also plenty in other regions such as Osaka and Kyoto.
+Tokyo is home to the most significant number of them, but there are also plenty in other regions such as Osaka and Kyoto.
 They are often located close to train stations such as JR Shinjuku station.
-In fact, a lot of Japanese staying in capsule hotels book a pod simply because they missed the last train home and need a place to rest until the next day.
+Many Japanese staying in capsule hotels book a pod simply because they missed the last train home and need a place to rest until the next day.

 There are numerous types of capsule hotels to choose from in Japan, so you are almost sure to find one that fits your budget.
-Some of the most famous capsule hotel chains include Nine Hours, Capsule Inn and First Cabin.
+Some famous capsule hotel chains include Nine Hours, Capsule Inn and First Cabin.
 Those are present in big cities across the country.

 You will find below a list of unique and foreigner-friendly capsule hotels you might find interesting:

-This futuristic capsule hotel located in Akasaka is one of the many others Nine Hours hotels scattered around the country.
-The hundreds of lined up pods inside look like they came straight out of a science-fiction movie and give you the feeling you are staying at a space station.
-The hotel is open 24/7 and offers two separate pods areas for both sexes.
+This futuristic capsule hotel in Akasaka is one of the many others Nine Hours hotels scattered around the country.
+The hundreds of lined-up pods inside look like they came straight out of a science-fiction movie and give you the feeling you are staying at a space station.
+The hotel is open 24/7 and offers two separate pod areas for both sexes.

-What is unique about Nine Hours is it provides an analysis of your sleep: ¨Our capsule unit will scientifically measure your sleeping condition¨.
-You will later on receive a report which will let you know about your health condition based on the capsule’s analysis.
+What is unique about Nine Hours is that it analyzes your sleep: ¨Our capsule unit will scientifically measure your sleeping condition¨.
+Later, you will receive a report which will let you know about your health condition based on the capsule’s analysis.
 One night will cost you 2400 yen (about $20).

-Resol Poshtel Tokyo Asakusa is a very beautiful establishment where you can find both modern and Japanese traditional touches.
-They offer no less than 110 large cabins of 3 m2 with Wi-Fi, air-conditioning, a space for your luggage under the bed, and all the amenities you could need for the night.
+Resol Poshtel Tokyo Asakusa is a charming establishment where you can find both modern and Japanese traditional touches.
+They offer no less than 110 large cabins of 3 m2 with WiFi, air-conditioning, a space for your luggage under the bed, and all the amenities you could need for the night.

-You will have the choice between mixed cabins or men/women only cabins.
-It is located in the Asakusa district, not too far away from Tokyo station and the Sensō-ji Temple and Tokyo Sky Tree.
-It will cost about 2500 yen (around $21) the night
+You can choose between mixed cabins or men/women only cabins.
+It is located in the Asakusa district, near Tokyo station, the Sensō-ji Temple, and Tokyo Sky Tree.
+It will cost about 2500 yen (around $21) the night.

 Capsule Inn Osaka is a very particular capsule hotel.
-It was actually the first one to be opened in Japan back in 1979.
-It has all the basic facilities expected from a capsule hotel plus some extra such as a spa and a sauna.
-Unfortunately, it is a male-only hotel, so women will have to forget about it.
+It was the first one to be opened in Japan back in 1979.
+It has all the basic facilities expected from a capsule hotel plus some extras such as a spa and a sauna.
+Unfortunately, it is a male-only hotel, so women must forget about it.

-It is located in Umeda, a popular and animated district with a lot of shopping streets and restaurants.
+It is located in Umeda, a famous and animated district with many shopping streets and restaurants.
 Prices for one pod vary from 2600 to over 4500 yen ($21 to $40).

-We recommended you a good men-only capsule hotel in Osaka; now it’s the ladies’ turn!
-A-Style Shinsaibashi is a unique women-only capsule hotel close to Shinsaibashi station with its huge shopping complex, and to Dotonbori, a popular avenue full of classic Osaka street foods, cafés and restaurants.
+We recommended you an excellent men-only capsule hotel in Osaka; now it’s the ladies turn!
+A-Style Shinsaibashi is a unique women-only capsule hotel close to Shinsaibashi station with its vast shopping complex and Dotonbori, a popular avenue full of classic Osaka street foods and cafés and restaurants.

-Sui Kyoto is rather small and can welcome only 16 guests.
-It is a calm and relaxing hotel with wooden cabins which unlike other regular pods open from the side and not the back.
-Although situated in a quiet neighborhood in the north of Kyoto, it is still a good location for tourists who would like to visit the famous Kinkaku-Ji, also known as the Golden Temple.
+Sui Kyoto is relatively small and can welcome only 16 guests.
+It is a quiet and relaxing hotel with wooden cabins, unlike other regular pods, open from the side and not the back.
+Although situated in a quiet neighborhood in the north of Kyoto, it is still a good location for tourists who want to visit the famous Kinkaku-Ji, also known as the Golden Temple.

-On top of regular services like free WiFi, lockers and a laundry room, it also offers the possibility to rent bicycles.
-Elegant and cozy, Hostel Sui Kyoto will cost you between $29 and $35 for an overnight stay.
+On top of regular services like free WiFi, lockers, and a laundry room, it also offers the possibility to rent bicycles.
+Elegant and cozy Hostel Sui Kyoto will cost you an overnight stay between $29 and $35.

-This typical capsule capsule hotel boasts a prime location in central Kyoto: right next to the largest shopping street in the prefecture and a few minutes’ walk from Nishiki Market.
-Men-only, women-only and mixed pods areas are available.
+This typical capsule hotel boasts a prime location in central Kyoto: right next to the most prominent shopping street in the prefecture and a few minutes walk from Nishiki Market.
+Men-only, women-only, and mixed pod areas are available.

 One of the particularities of this hotel is its comfort.
-Glansit Kyoto Kawaramachi designed original high-quality mattresses based on sleep engineering in order for their guest to enjoy an exceptional night.
-The hotel also offers a variety of services like a free soft drink bar, a women-only lounge, a small inside convenience store, and many toiletries.
-Prices for one pod range from 2800 to 4800 yen (around $25 to $42).
+Glansit Kyoto Kawaramachi designed original high-quality mattresses based on sleep engineering for their guest to enjoy an unforgettable night.
+The hotel also offers various services like a free soft drink bar, a women-only lounge, a small inside convenience store, and many toiletries.
+The price range for a pod would be from 2800 to 4800 yen (around $25 to $42).

-Overall, capsule hotels offer a unique experience for travelers who are looking for an affordable place to spend one or two nights in Japan.
-They are perfect for those who want to try something new, or who are on a budget and do not wish to spend too much money on a hotel room.
+Capsule hotels offer a unique experience for travelers looking for an affordable place to spend one or two nights in Japan.
+They are perfect for those who want to try something new or are on a budget and do not want to spend too much money on a hotel room.
 So, if you are wondering what it’s like to spend the night in a capsule, why not give one a try on your next trip to Japan!

 Commonly Asked Questions about Capsule Hotel: